D-Roberts/icd-gen/README.md

     *3. Lens 1.
 Setting 1. there might be a bug in the batch loss calculation and/or plotting
     #4.
 Lens 1.
 Setting 1.
 There might be a bug in the 2-attn heads repo.

-    *6. Lens 1.
-Setting 2.
-Refactor linear and spatial groups 1 and 2 archis to implement exactly the archis in the theory section.

     Overall:
     *7. Refactor DAM energy and grad fn with torch not numpy.
 Also - debug, result should not be a matrix.
-    *8. Torchify out of numpy pretty much everything up until matplotlib.
-Use torch efficient implementations for functions where available, for instance Jacobians(torch jacrev) if I need them.
-Back to simple for test dev.